College of Fellows

 June is Pride Month, and this year, the University of Tübingen and the city of Tübingen are organising a joint program.
 The goal is to celebrate diversity in general, and the history, culture, and importance of the LGBTQAI+ community at the university and in the city, to address discrimination, provide education, and promote solidarity.

 We as College of Fellows are part of this, and under the theme "Giving Voice" are organising an exhibition with stories related to queer identities and LGBTQAI+ experiences, as well as a film screening on 12th June 2024 showing the two films Mary and Manju by Sarala Emmanuel, a feminist activist from Sri Lanka, and which tell the stories of older transgender people from Jaffna in northern Sri Lanka.
+The events are organised in cooperation with our fellows and the Center for Gender and Diversity Research

 Exhibition "Giving Voice"

-The exhibition will be shown throughout June 2024 at Tübingen's Brauwerk Freistil
+Our exhibition, which highlights LGBTQAI+ experiences from an intercultural perspective, will be shown throughout June 2024 at Tübingen's Brauwerk Freistil

 Film screening "Mary" and "Manju"